 Using the propane furnace is the only way to keep the pipes from freezing when the temperatures drop below 0 C.

 Oliver uses vinyl flooring but they can make you one without the vinyl floor.
-They can make it without the cushions, which makes it one the best fiberglass option I have found.
+They can make it without the cushions as well.

 Recently they have added a composting toilet option.

 Some mold avoiders have done well with this brand but there are also reports of leaks.
 It seems the windows are meant to weep out but often leak in instead.
 I also worry about the space between the hulls, which is meant for condensation but it seems like mold could form there if dust also accumulates.

 You can see a tour of the factory here.